What "I'm Not Ready for a Relationship Right Now" Actually Means

 What it usually predicts

-If you respond by saying "totally understand, no pressure" -- about 70% of the time he stays in your life as a "low-pressure" version of what you had, except now any time you express a need, he can reference this conversation as evidence that you're moving the goalposts.
-If you respond by ending it -- about half the time he resurfaces in 4-8 weeks claiming things have changed.
+If you respond by saying "totally understand, no pressure" -- the most common outcome is he stays in your life as a "low-pressure" version of what you had, except now any time you express a need, he can reference this conversation as evidence that you're moving the goalposts.
+If you respond by ending it cleanly, there's a meaningful chance he resurfaces in 4-8 weeks claiming things have changed.
+(They usually have not.)

 The thing about "your move"